I used to suffer from massive brain fog, especially after I suffered multiple concussions in 2010.

 Acetylcholine is important for memory and learning, and dopamine increases mood, motivation and focus.

-CDP-Choline (also known as Citicoline) is an anti-inflammatory and neuroprotective nutrient that enhances the synthesis of acetylcholine and dopamine, and increases the number of acetylcholine and dopamine receptors in your brain.
+Citicoline (also known as CDP-Choline) is an anti-inflammatory and neuroprotective nutrient that enhances the synthesis of acetylcholine and dopamine, and increases the number of acetylcholine and dopamine receptors in your brain.
 It also increases blood flow and mental energy in the frontal cortex of the brain, which is often compromised in people who suffer from chronic brain fog (80-85).

-If that’s not enough, CDP-Choline has also been shown to improve cognitive speed and attention in young adults, stoke patients and elderly individuals with dementia (86-88).
+If that’s not enough, Citicoline has also been shown to improve cognitive speed and attention in young adults, stoke patients and elderly individuals with dementia (86-88).

-CDP-Choline is the most bioavailable form of choline, an essential nutrient that most people don’t consume enough of because very few foods in the Western diet contain it.
+Citicoline is the most bioavailable form of choline, an essential nutrient that most people don’t consume enough of because very few foods in the Western diet contain it.
 That’s why I recommend supplementing with it.
+It's included in the Optimal Brain supplement.

 Unfortunately, many prescription drugs are anticholinergic, meaning they reduce acetylcholine in the brain.